TiagoRibeiro25/Only-Foods-BE/README.md

 This project was made as a side project to elevate my skills in Prisma and Typescript.
 It was made fully alone, from the design to the deployment.

+Note: To clear Redis cache and remove expired tokens from the database, I'm using a cron job that runs every 1 hour.
+It makes a request to the only endpoint of this [API](https://github.com/TiagoRibeiro25/Only-Foods-Cron-Job-API);

 ### Built With

 * [Nodejs](https://nodejs.org/en)